 “The ceremony, yes,” Aitna said, “But, the bride and groom are only joining the family in the garden now.
 The festivities have just begun.”

-Circe waved her hand in the air and another cup appeared in it.
+Circe worked her magic and another cup appeared.
 She filled it with wine and handed it to the messenger god.

 “There’s a cake,” Hermes said.
 “I love cake.”
 Aitna snapped her fingers and a plate of cake appeared before Hermes.
 He dug in.